How to Build a Food Delivery App in 5 Easy Steps

 The world is going mobile, and the demand for utility applications has surged significantly in the past few years.
 One such field which has been completely transformed is on-demand food delivery service.
 Food delivery apps such as Zomato, Food Panda, and Uber Eats cater to the cravings of millions of people as per their convenience.
 Customers now don’t have to contend with limited options of restaurants providing food deliveries; whether it’s midnight craving or early morning hunger cramps, people are getting their food delivered when they want, from where they want.

 On-demand food delivery is not a new phenomenon; initially, people called the restaurants by phone and placed the order, which was then delivered by the eateries.
-In 2011 the number of food orders placed via phone amounted to $11 billion in the U.S alone.
-With the advent of mobile phones, cutting-edge technology, easy access to high-speed internet, on-demand food delivery through apps have revolutionized the food delivery industry.
+According to reports, The revenue generated by the online food delivery segment in the USA is expected to reach USD66.56bn in 2022.
+With the advent of mobile phones, cutting-edge technology, easy access to high-speed internet, and on-demand food delivery through apps have revolutionized the food delivery industry.
 Online ordering surpassed the phone order in 2015.

 Food delivery apps facilitate the delivery of meals from local restaurants.
 Online food delivery apps allow customers to order from a wide variety of establishments with a single tap on a mobile phone.
 Call to make an order and then go to a restaurant to pick it up or wait for their couriers to come, without knowing when exactly it will be delivered.
 Online services enable customers to search for their favorite restaurants and food.